 As is often the case in a small city, Bolckow doesn't have a public transportation system that people use for their commute.

-The citizens of Bolckow are slightly less educated than the national average of 21.84% for the average city or town: 15.15% of adults in Bolckow have a bachelor's degree or advanced degree
+The percentage of adults in Bolckow with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.15% of adults in Bolckow have a bachelor's degree or advanced degree.

 The per capita income in Bolckow in 2022 was $23,111, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $92,444 for a family of four.
 However, Bolckow contains both very wealthy and poor people as well.